PerfectoZ/PerfectoZ/README.md

 - Passionate Developer exploring REST APIs all day
 - Playing Counter Strike at spare time
-- Currently learning Web Development and API Development by Udemy Course
+- Currently learning REST API Development by Udemy Course
 - I’m currently open for an Intern or a new job opportunity, this is my [Resume](https://drive.google.com/file/d/1Tnh35jGCupPPXl3PMfVu9WKpui4abcyi/view?usp=share_link)
 - Upsolving and attempting Contests on Codeforces
-- 2000+ Questions Solved on LeetCode
+- 2100+ Questions Solved on LeetCode

 <br><br>